yosshy/bergenholm/README.md

   and parameters.
 You can use templates with host/group parameters for Kickstart/Preseed files, iPXE scripts, and so on.
 Additionally, you can use parameters in parameters.
-No restriction for parameter usage.
+No restriction for parameter usage except reserved ones.

-* Streaming Remote Images; Bergenholm can fetch remote kernel/initrd images and fowarding (streaming) them to installing targets.
+* Streaming Remote Images; Bergenholm can fetch kernel/initrd images on remote sites and fowarding (streaming) them to installing targets.

-* Written in Flask-PyMongo; So backend database is MongoDB.
+* Written in Flask-PyMongo and Flask-Action; So backend database is MongoDB.
 You can develop Bergenholm with Python.

 ## Structure